johnstrand/squawk-react/README.md

 3.8 - Reworked the useSquawk method somewhat.
 Also added Redux Dev Tools integration

 3.9 - Reworked action signature, as well as some performance improvements

+4.0 - Changed ES target to ES2017, to generate more clean code

 # Events (deprecated)